sap-tutorials/sap-build-apps/tutorials/codejam-06-connect-app-process/codejam-06-connect-app-process.md

     ![Library](images/enable-add-integration-library.png)

-    You should now see your process you published.
+    You should now see the process you published.

     ![Browse process](images/enable-browse-library.png)